 Transfer Opportunity - To qualify for Section 70.1 transfer, candidates must be licensed and currently registered by New York State as a Licensed Mental Health Counselor and have at least one year of permanent competitive or 55-b/c service in a title approved for transfer by Civil Service within two salary grades of the Grade 19 level.

-Provisional Appointment - Candidates who meet the minimum qualifications for Licensed Mental Health Counselor may submit an Application For NYS Examinations (NYS-APP) https://www.cs.ny.gov/extdocs/pdf/nysapp.pdf and resume to Central New York Psychiatric Center and if hired, will be appointed with provisional status.
+Temporary Appointment - Candidates who meet the minimum qualifications for Licensed Mental Health Counselor may submit an Application for NYS Examinations (NYS-APP) https://www.cs.ny.gov/extdocs/pdf/nysapp.pdf and resume to Central New York Psychiatric Center and if hired, will be appointed with temporary status.

-Candidates appointed provisionally must take the next scheduled Civil Service examination for this title and their score must be reachable on the resulting eligible list before they can be permanently appointed.
+Candidates who are appointed with temporary status must take the next scheduled Civil Service examination for this title and their score must be reachable on the resulting eligible list before they can be permanently appointed.
 Candidates who do not pass the examination or achieve a reachable score may not be retained.

 Duties Description As a Licensed Mental Health Counselor, you will provide direct mental health counseling and psychotherapeutic treatment services to individuals and families served by the program to which you are assigned.
 The tasks and activities performed by a Licensed Mental Health Counselor vary based on the agency, facility, program, and/or setting.
 Services may include, but are not limited to: conduct risk assessment screenings, and provide crisis intervention, stabilization, and follow-up services; present clinical information and observations, and provide consultation and assistance to staff in other disciplines; and coordinate the care and treatment planning of one or more individuals served by the team.
 You will also participate in staff training, prepare clinical and administrative reports, and function as a member of a treatment team.

 May supervise and train counseling interns and graduates, lower-level counselors, and/or support staff.